Chair’s Introduction

 Revenue and deferred income are significant amounts in the context of the Consolidated Statement of Comprehensive Income and the Group and Company Balance Sheets respectively.
 The amount of revenue to be recognised and timing of revenue recognition are determined based on the details and terms contained in the contracts with customers.

-Revenue recognition on non-standard contracts can involve significant judgment and interpretation of both the Group’s policy and IFRS 15.
+Revenue recognition on non-standard contracts can involve significant judgement and interpretation of both the Group’s policy and IFRS 15.

 Internally developed intangible assets (Group and Company)